CAM603/Python-JavaScript-CS-Masterclass/SinglyLL/README.md

 # Singly Linked List

--   A data structure that contains a head, tail, and lenght property.
+-   A data structure that contains a head, tail, and length property.
--   Linked lists consist of nodes, and each node has a value and a pointer to another node or null
+-   Linked lists consist of nodes, and each node has a value and a single pointer to it's next node, or null if it is the tail.
+-   Can only be traversed in one direction, they are _unidirectional_
+-   Removing a node from the end of a singly linked list is a linear operation instead of a constant-time operation like in lists/arrays
+-   Getting to any position in a singly linked list requires traversing from the head, even if the position we want to get is physically closer to the tail
     ![singly linked list](./images/sll.png)

 ## Lists vs Arrays

 Lists

+-   Unlike arrays, linked lists do not store elements contiguously in memory
+-   Linked lists do not need to be allocated with a static amount of memory up front
 -   Do not have indices
 -   Connected via nodes with a next pointer
 -   Random access is not allowed